mhyrr/mhyrr.github.com/_posts/2012-03-21-speedtraps.markdown

 ![Types](/images/workzonevtype.jpg)

-Pedestrians have a lower chance (1 in 30) to be hit in a construction zone than they do on a normal road (1 in 15)!
+Pedestrians have a lower chance (1 in 30 fatalities) to be hit in a construction zone than they do on a normal road (1 in 15 fatalities)!

-Yeah, not so impressed with those stationary speed cameras.
+*Note, this data isn't meant to be rigorous or complete, only to show that speeding and construction zones aren't the big problems speed cameras are trying to fix.*  So yeah, not so impressed with those stationary speed cameras.

 The sad thing is, car accidents are a significant problem in our country.
 They have a relatively high injury and fatality rate per mile traveled.
 The automakers have led the charge to reduce these rates, designing incredibly safe cars compared to those of past eras.
 The evidence is in the crash-test pudding: